Cathy George: Texas-Arlington

 Starting in 1989, George coached the Texas-Arlington volleyball team.
 George coached there for five seasons, finishing with a record of 93-74.
 She was a three-time Southland Conference Coach of the Year.

 The 1989 team finished third in the NCAA tournament, a school record, and she became the first female to coach in the Final Four.

 Western Michigan

 George began coaching Western Michigan in 1994.
 She coached for eleven seasons, culminating in a 185-139 overall record.

 She was the MAC coach of the year in 2000; the team made the NCAA tournament that year.

 Michigan State

 George started coaching the Michigan State volleyball team in 2005.
 She said that it was always her dream to coach in the Big Ten.
 She was announced as the head coach a week after Chuck Erbe retired.
 The team was ranked ninth in the Big Ten preseason polls.
 She retired at the end of the 2021 season, being the winningest coach in program history, with a record of 302-233.
 She also led the Spartans to 10 NCAA Appearances.

+Grand Rapids Rise

+In March 2023, George was named the inaugural head coach of the Pro Volleyball Federation's team in western Michigan which would be named the Grand Rapids Rise in April 2023.